datawire/ambassador-operator/tests/e2e/README.md

 - `--cluster-provider <PRV>`: use some specific cluster provider, like `k3d` or `azure`.
 You can also use the `dummy` provider and use your own registry (with `--registry`) and kubeconfig (with `--kubeconfig`).
+- `--helm-repo <REPO>`: use a specific Helm repo, either a regular Helm repo URL or a URL pointing to a TGZ file.
+  For example, you can use one of the TGZs in the [Ambassador Helm releases](https://github.com/datawire/ambassador-chart/releases) page.
+Note well that **forcing a particular Helm chart release will make some tests fail**, as they test upgrades and this overrides the version heuristics.
 - `--keep` prevents the cluster from being destroyed after running the test(s).
 - `--reuse`: by default, the test runner destroy the cluster after every a test is ran and creates a new one for the following test.
 This flag instructs the test runner to reuse the cluster and just remove